sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 To explore this feature:

+1. Run:

+    ```bash
+    sudo bash; cd ~
+    ./06-01-example-curls-networkpolicy.sh
+    ```

-1. Run `./example-curls-networkpolicy.sh` and see how our security-playground Pod can reach hello-server (which is running in a different Kubernetes Namespace)
+    and see how our security-playground Pod can reach hello-server (which is running in a different Kubernetes Namespace)
 2. Open the Sysdig tab in your browser
 3. Go to **Network** on the left
 4. Pick your EKS cluster as well as the Namespace **hello** and the type **Service**